bridgesense/pandoc-book-doctor/README.md

 to send me a PR, just know that I still love you; I might not be so fast to reply.

-_Come to think of it;_ I hear Microsoft loves the fact that thousands of copies of the same repositories *are all copied all over their database*. :D
+_Come to think of it;_ I hear Microsoft loves the fact that thousands of copies of the same repositories *are copied all over their database*. :D
 ## The Process

 ### >> Step One - Create the Project Template